palantir/conjure/docs/spec/conjure_definitions.md

 returns | [ConjureType][] | The name of the return type of the endpoint.
 The value MUST be a type name that exists within the Conjure definition.
 If not specified, then the endpoint does not return a value. args | Map[`string` &rarr; [ArgumentDefinition][]&nbsp;or&nbsp;[ConjureType][]] | A map between argument names and argument definitions.
 If the value of the field is a `string` it MUST be a type name that exists within the Conjure definition.
 Furthermore, if a `string` the argument will default to `auto` [ArgumentDefinition.ParamType][]. docs | [DocString][] | Documentation for the endpoint.
+[CommonMark syntax](http://spec.commonmark.org/) MAY be used for rich text representation. deprecated | [DocString][] | Documentation for the deprecation of the endpoint.
 [CommonMark syntax](http://spec.commonmark.org/) MAY be used for rich text representation.

 ## ArgumentDefinition